 Siftery Engineering with Ayan Barua

 There are hundreds of different databases.
 There are tens of continuous delivery products.
-There is an ocean of cloud providers and CRM systems and monitoring platforms and sales prospecting tools.
+There are an ocean of cloud providers and CRM systems and monitoring platforms and sales prospecting tools.

 In a previous show with Ayan Barua, we discussed how engineers should explore the question of build vs. buy.
 In today’s episode, Ayan joins the show to discuss how Siftery has evolved, and the engineering behind Siftery products.
 A newer Siftery product called Track can ingest banking transactions, QuickBooks records, or other transaction histories and use that information to compile the cost structure of your software company, and we spent the latter part of our conversation discussing why and how they built it.